Mohamed Atta: 9/11 attacks and death

-At 8:46, Mohamed Atta crashed American Airlines Flight 11 into the North Tower, the final moments and crash of the flight was captured in frames by two automatic cameras set up in Brooklyn.
+At 8:46, Mohamed Atta crashed Flight 11 into the North Tower, the approach and subsequent explosion of the crash was captured in frames by two automatic cameras set up in Brooklyn.

 Twelve minutes later, at 8:46:40 a.m., Atta crashed the plane into the North Tower of the World Trade Center in New York City between floors 93 and 99, killing himself and everyone else aboard the plane.
 Hundreds more inside the North Tower were killed instantly.
 The damage from the impact severed all escape routes from floors 92 and higher, trapping more than 800 people on the upper floors of the building.
 No one above the 91st floor was able to make it out alive before the tower collapsed 102 minutes later at 10:28 a.m.

 Because the flight from Portland to Boston had been delayed, Atta's luggage did not make it onto Flight 11.
 His bags, later recovered in Logan International Airport, contained airline uniforms, flight manuals, and a copy of Atta's will.
-A list of instructions, titled "The Last Night" was also found.
+A list of instructions, titled The Last Night was also found.
 This document is divided into three sections; the first is a fifteen-point list providing detailed instructions for the last night of a martyr's life, the second gives instructions for travelling to the plane and the third from the time between boarding the plane and martyrdom.
 Almost all of these points discuss spiritual preparation, such as prayer and citing religious scripture.

 Family reaction and denial

 Atta's father vehemently rejected allegations his son was involved in the 9/11 attacks, and instead accused the Mossad and the United States government of having a hand in framing his son.
 Atta Sr. rejected media reports that stated his son was drinking wildly, and instead described his son as a quiet boy uninvolved with politics, shy and devoted to studying architecture.
-The elder Mr. Atta said he had spoken with Mohamed by phone the day after on 12 September 2001.
+The elder Mr. Atta said he had spoken with Mohamed by phone the day after on September 12, 2001.
 He held interviews with the German news magazine Bild am Sonntag in late 2002, saying his son was alive and hiding in fear for his life, and that American Christians were responsible for the attacks.
-In an interview on 24 September 2001, Atta Sr. stated, "My son is gone.
+In an interview on September 24, 2001, Atta Sr. stated, "My son is gone.
 He is now with God.
 The Mossad killed him."

-In 2021, on the 20th anniversary of the attacks, Atta's mother was interviewed by a Spanish newspaper El Independiente.
+In 2021, on the 20th anniversary of the attacks, Atta's mother was interviewed by the Spanish online newspaper El Independiente.
 His mother, aged 79 at the time, denied her son's involvement in the attacks and said that she feels he is in Afghanistan.